forestgrape/coronavirus/7_social/good_air.md

 ## Introduction

 Covid demonstrates the importance of the air we breath:
-* Covid only spreads well if the air is not well ventilated/cleaned.
+* Covid mainly spreads well if the air is not well ventilated/cleaned.
-* Severe Covid only spreads well if the air is dry.
+* Severe Covid mainly spreads well if the air is dry.
-* Severe Covid spread is increased in regions with a history of air pollution.
+* Severe Covid prevalence is increased in regions with a history of air pollution.

 Epidemiological evidence is described in the [Spread Analyses chapter](../5_epidemiological/spread_analyses.md) and the underlying mechanisms in the [Transmission chapter](../5_epidemiological/transmission.md).